Carolista/java-lecture-examples-art-gallery/README.md

 #### Lecture examples for chapters 9-10 and 13-20: a Spring Boot Java application with Thymeleaf and MySQL

+> IMPORTANT: When you fork, un-check the "main only" box to ensure you have a copy of the `solution` branch as well

 Use individual branches to `git checkout` **starter code** or **solution** for each class.

 _Note: There is no starter code for class 8 because the project is meant to be created with Spring Initializr as part of the lecture example._